 Mountaineers of Iceland operate mostly in the pristine nature of Iceland.
 We care for and hold a deep respect for nature and the environment.
 We are determined to preserve Iceland‘s precious nature and contribute to its protection and preservation.
-Our main emphasis is placed on binding CO2 in the form of reclamation and reforestation.
+Our main emphasis is placed on absorbing CO2 in the form of reclamation and reforestation.
 Most of our operation takes place on Langjokull, where we operate Iceland‘s largest snowmobile fleet.
-Due to the operation of heavy machinery; glacier trucks, super jeeps, and snowmobiles, there is significant CO2 emission.
 It is a sad fact that global warming is melting away our glaciers and that in about a 100 years or so, Langjokull glacier might disappear completely.
-Therefore, we strive to support CO2 binding projects and are working in close cooperation with the Soil Conservation Service of Iceland (SCSI).
+Therefore, we strive to support environmental projects and are working in close cooperation with the Soil Conservation Service of Iceland (SCSI).
 We are currently supporting a reforestation project in Bláskógabyggð, close to Mountaineers main area of operation.

 Mountaineers have put in place a booking system where customers have the option of paying extra 5 USD per person when booking tours with us.
 This extra fund will go undivided to supporting our environmental project: The reforestation project in Bláskógabyggð.
 We are aware of similar arrangements with other tour operators in Iceland that have had successful results.